rafafrdz/criteria4s/README.md

 ![Sonatype Nexus (Releases)](https://img.shields.io/nexus/r/io.github.rafafrdz/criteria4s-core_2.13?server=https%3A%2F%2Fs01.oss.sonatype.org&style=flat-square&label=Sonatype&labelColor=%20&color=%2acf45%20%20) [![License](https://img.shields.io/badge/license-Apache%202-blue.svg?style=flat-square&label=License)](https://raw.githubusercontent.com/47degrees/github4s/master/LICENSE)

 # Criteria4s

+Criteria4s is a simple domain-specific language (dsl) to define criteria expressions for any datastores by using of Scala type class mechanisms in a type-safe way.
+It presents to be agnostic to any datastore and it is extensible to support any kind of datastores.

 ## Formal Definition of the Expressions

-Criteria4s is a simple domain-specific language (dsl) to define criteria expressions for different datastores by using of Scala type class mechanisms.
 The formal definition of the Criteria4s' type-classes (expressions) is as follows:

 ```text
 Criteria    :=  ConjOp Criteria Criteria | PredOp Ref Ref | Value<Boolean>